38473/3407-ClassB-Group1/User_stories.md

 * Effort Estimate: 2 days

 # User Story 5:
-* Title: Analysis and reporting
+* Title: Give Feedback
-* Description: As a service provider, I want to access analytics that display my booking trends, revenue over time, and basic customer demographics.
-This will allow me to track business performance and identify growth opportunities.
-The dashboard should include visual charts and the ability to download reports.
+* Description: As a business owner, I would like to be able to provide feedback or report inaccuracies to help improve the service and performance of the MyClean website.
-* Priority: Medium
+* Priority: Low
-* Effort Estimate: 2 days
+* Effort Estimate: 1 day

 # User Story 6:
 * Title: Customize and Maintain Service Provider Profile